percona/everest-doc/docs/manage_users.md

 ### List the users

-To list all the users in the system:
+To list all the users in Percona Everest:

 ```sh
 everestctl accounts list